 - It can cause structural damage to your tendons leading to inflammation and pain.
 It could be the cause of why tendons like your Achilles aches after exercise.

-A 2004 study was carried out on patients taking medication for mild to moderate high blood pressure in which they were given either olive oil or sunflower oil for 6 months.
+An Italian 2004 study published in Clinical Nutrition was carried out on patients taking medication for mild to moderate high blood pressure in which they were given either olive oil or sunflower oil for 6 months.
 Those taking olive oil were able to reduce their medication by on average 50% and some were even able to stop taking it altogether.
 None of these benefits were seen in the group taking sunflower oil.

 A 2007 Spanish study reported that taking olive oil reduced the concentration of two components involved in blood clotting; factor VII antigen and plasminogen activator inhibitor-1.
 Excess clotting activity in the blood is associated with vascular disease.